tcrowe/lowstore/readme.md

 ⚠️ Please run `npm run prd` before submitting a patch.

 ⚖️ lowstore is Free Software protected by the GPL 3.0 license.
-See [./COPYING](./COPYING) for more information. (free as in freedom)%
+See [./COPYING](./COPYING) for more information. (free as in freedom)